M7ilan/M7-UI-Library/README.md

 Here's a Discord Server where we can help each other improve M7 UI Library.

-Found an issue?
-Let me know in Discord Server.
+Found an issue or want to share your feedback?
+Let me know in the Discord Server.

 ## **[Documentation](https://github.com/M7ilan/M7-UI-Library/blob/main/Documentation.md)**
 Here's a Documentation of the M7 UI Library.